Dunes move, right? To stabilize dunes one plants what? Grass.

 It is happening all over North America, it is happening all over the world.
 Dust storms.

-Conventionally farmed land does not have soil armor, it has nothing living to keep the soil.
+Conventionally farmed land does not have soil armor, it has nothing living to keep the soil after the crops are taken in autumn here winds come.

 When it's gone it's gone, fertilized my neighbor far far away down wind... maybe made to mountains fertilized them...
 It is all good, but my little piece of land does not make soil at that rate.